-Natural gas producers begin the process of exploring and producing natural gas by obtaining mineral rights from property owners interested in leasing their land for potential drilling activity.
-Land professionals, or a “landman,” conduct due diligence and research in county courthouses for information on property records and meet with those owners to develop a lease agreement giving the gas producer the right to produce natural gas and other hydrocarbons from their mineral estate.
+Natural gas producers begin the process of exploring for and producing natural gas by leasing mineral rights from interested property owners.
+Land professionals conduct due diligence and research in county courthouses for information on property records.
+A successful lease negotiation with a property owner provides the natural gas producer with the legal right to produce natural gas and other hydrocarbons from their mineral estate.

 The lease typically includes a per-acre signing bonus for a specified number of years and an agreed-to royalty payment to the property owner if a well produces natural gas.
 A number of market-based factors influence the terms included in each agreement.